sam09/rorshach/README.md

 ### TODO
-- [ ] Add more events to listen like `Rename`
+- [x] Add more events to listen like `Rename`
 - [ ] Support execution of a chain of commands for a single event
 - [ ] Move Command Line passing to a different struct
-- [ ] Add a threadpool to execute each task once an event is spawned
+- [ ] ~Add a threadpool to execute each task once an event is spawned~
 - [x] Add a pub-sub mechanism for events
 - [ ] Add Tests?
 - [x] Move parse_rules to an enclosing struct
 - [x] Use `log` create for logging.
 - [x] Provide better messages for errors.
+- [x] Add a pub sub mechanism to listening to events and consuming them